CESNET/du-docs/docs/samba.md

 5. Wait, until samba server is installed, it should take a couple of seconds.

 ### Connection
 The final URL is composed of selected namespace and samba application name.
 In our case, we can see name (samba-matlab) and namespace (spisakova-ns) next to green `Deployed` (which is a sign of successfull installation together with SUCCESS message in the logs boxs at the bottom of the page).
-Therefore, the final url is `spisakova-ns-samba-matlab.dyn.cloud.e-infra.cz`.
+Therefore, the final url is `spisakova-ns-samba-matlab.dyn.cloud.e-infra.cz`.  **Username is always user, password is the one you chose while setting up the application.**

 1. Linux --- Firstly, install `cifs-utils` on Ubunutu/Debian OS.
 After installation,  enter command `mount.cifs //[namespace]-[samba_name].dyn.cloud.e-infra.cz\data [mount_location] -o username=user`.
 Provide password.
 Then, you can change directory to location chisen as mountpoint and work with network drive as regular directory.